astrojoeg/astrojoeg.github.io/index.md

  - "/img/MtBonnell.JPG" : "Mt.
 Bonnell, Austin, TX"
 ---

 Hi!
+I'm Joseph (he/him/his pronouns), a fourth year Astronomy and Physics undergraduate at UT Austin.
+I'll be graduating in May 2021, so I am currently appluing to astronomy PhD programs with anticipated start in fall 2021 so I can fulfull my childhood dream of becoming a professor of astornomy.
+In particular, I aspire to become what I call a twenty-first century astronomer: an astronomer who works to dismantle the oppressive and meritocratic structures of the Academy in order to make our discipline truly accessible, equitable, and supportive of Black and Indigenous astronomers especially.
+I also seek to abolish the imperialist tradition of Western Astronomy, astrocolonialism, in the name of Indigenous liberation.
+In terms of astronomical reserach, my current interests lie in discovering and characterizing white dwarf stars, particularly pulsating ZZ Cetis and white dwarfs that harbor dusty, metal-rich debris.
+In graduate school, I intend to pursue these interests by combing through big data transient sky surveys like the Zwicky Transient Facility and follow-up interesting objects at the telescope with photometry and spectroscopy.

-I'm a fourth year astronomy and physics undergraduate at UT Austin.
-Whenever I get to it, here you will be able to find some blog posts, personal info, my science!!, slightly decent photographs, and maybe cooking recipes.
+Anyway, this is here is my website!
+I have a lot of project ideas for this space that are works in progress, so whenever I get to it you will be able to find some blog posts, personal info, my science!!, slightly decent photographs, and maybe cooking recipes here.

 - I sometimes play trumpet too.
 You can find of thread of quarantine concerts on my [Twitter](https://twitter.com/astrojoeg/status/1241500030877544449?s=20).